Lusito/mockzilla-webextension/docs/browser.md

----
-layout: page
-title: Deep Mock of Browser
+# Deep Mock of Browser
----

 ## Problem